syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

 This method excludes the row header and indent column when determining the GridColumn index.
-And it will return the GridColumn index based on the specified `visibleColumnIndex`.
+It will return the GridColumn index based on the specified `visibleColumnIndex.`

 ## ResolveStartIndexBasedOnPosition()

-In order to obtain the starting index of a data row based on the positions of other rows such as the `AddNewRow`, `FilterRow`, and `UnBoundRow`, you can make use the `ResolveStartIndexBasedOnPosition` method of the `DataGridIndexResolver` class.
+To obtain the starting index of a data row based on the positions of other rows such as the `AddNewRow,` `FilterRow,` and `UnBoundRow,` use the `ResolveStartIndexBasedOnPosition` method of the `DataGridIndexResolver` class.

 Here is an example of how you can use this method to get the data row starting index: